NLP2CT/TransGEC/shell_finetune-T5/file.md

 > **Q2** *SOTA works often use larger amounts of synthetic data, it is not clear whether the proposed method still has better performance with them, although I expect it.*

-Thank you for the reminder.
+Thank you for the suggestion.
 The synthetic data used in previous works is mainly composed of native texts, which have a different style from grammatical error correction (GEC) data.
 In our work, we confirm that GEC models can benefit from using synthetic data in a similar style (i.e., translationese) for both Transformer models and T5 pre-trained language models (PLM).
 We will follow your suggestion to test more variants to verify it in future works.

 > **Q3** *Please refer to https://arxiv.org/pdf/1910.00353 and https://arxiv.org/pdf/2106.03830.pdf for German and Russian SOTA.
 There methods are not directly comparable with yours, however, the reader should know the works that achieve better scores.*

 Thank you for the suggestion.
-These SOTA results will be provided in our final version.
+The results will be provided in the new version.

 > **Q4** *It seems that you are training the model on the concatenation of real and synthetic data.
 Why not to pretrain on synthetic data on the first stage and then finetine on real data?
 Please refer to https://arxiv.org/pdf/2005.12592 for the details*